 How to create an omnichannel campaign

-Leverage customer data to create a personalized experience in-store and online
+Use customer data to create a personalized shopping experience

 The customer journey for physical goods used to be relatively straightforward.
 Consumers would make a shopping list, go to the store, pick up products, check out, and go home.